-Clinton, Iowa, Aug.
+Cunton, Iowa, Aug.
 25th, 1879.

-We are willing and anxious to aid every erring person to rise out of the degradation he has brought upon himself; we therefore publish Mr. Peck's letter with pleasure.
+· We are willing and anxious to aid every erring person to rise out of the degradation he has brought upon himself; we therefore publish Mr. Peck's letter with pleasure.
 He has mide out his case as favorable to himself as possible, which was of course to be expected.
-That he did not act square in California is a well settled fact, and he must bear the consequences.
-Until he shall have shown by years of honest work that he is a changed man, he must expect the public will remember his old record.
+That he did not act square in California is a well settled fact, and he faust bear the consequences.
+Until he shall . have shown by years of honest work that he is a changed man of must expect the public will remember his old record.
 If his statements above made are true, there are hundreds in California who can and will confirm them.
 We have documents now in our possession which conflict seriously with them.
-We do not desire to throw a single obstacle in Mr. Peck's advance, but we are in duty bound to give our subscribers the facts in his case as we do in others and then they can act intelligently as well as charitably and helpfully.
+We do not desire to throw a single obstacle in Mr. Peck's advance, but we . are in duty bound to give our subscribers the facts in his case we do in others and then they can act intelligently as well as charitably and helpfully.
 No man can escape the responsibility of his acts.
 If he sows to the wind he must reap the whirlwind and he may as well make up his mind to do it manfully and uncomplainingly.

-Our editorial remarks with regard to Mr. Peck and to which he takes exception appeared in the JOURNAL of July 26th and were as follows:
+Our editorial remarks with regard to Mr. Peck and to which he takes exception appeared in the JOURNAL of July 26th and were as follows the above communication he says: "Of course there are some things in the past that I would gladly undo if I could. " " Could you know all the circumstances, I am sure you would palliate, though you might not justify

 If this W. F. Peck is the medium who was, not long since, on the Pacific Slope, our friends will do well to refuse to witness his manifestations except under fraud-proof conditions.
-He is probably a powerful medium, but his record is notsuch as to inspire confidence.
+He is probably a powerful medium, but his record is not. such as to inspire confidence.

-There is not a word in the above that Mr. Peck can reasonably object to if, as he claims, he is now an honest man.
-In his letter accompanying the above communication he says:
+There is not a word in the above that Mr. Peck can reasonably object to if, as he claims, he isnow an honest man.
+In his letter accompanying